• Home

 Ingredients

-• olive oil to drizzle on kumara for roasting
+• 1 Tbsp olive oil t o drizzle on kumara (sweet potatoes) for roasting

 • 12 cherry tomatoes halved